toasterparty/randomprime/README.md

 A:
 No, you must use a clean/unpatched input ISO.

-##### Q: Why do I need a separate webpage to generate layouts?
+##### Q: Will you merge the item randomizer and door randomizer?
 A:
-Because ~~I'm lazy~~ I wanted to allow other people to write their own generators or create layouts from scratch.

-## To do

-* Support Prime 2???
+I might consider it in the future.

+##### Q: Are all seeds clearable?
+A:
+They _should_ as long as the weights for non-blue doors are small enough.

+##### Q: Will you support Metroid Prime 2: Echoes?
+A: No, because it would be trivial, as the Dark Beam and Light Beam are obtained very early in the game, and the Annihilator Beam is acquired near the end of it.

 ## Thanks

-The creation of this tool would not have been possible without the [Retro Modding Wiki](http://www.metroid2002.com/retromodding/wiki/Retro_Modding_Wiki) and amazing people who edit it.
+The creation of this tool would not have been possible without the Metroid Prime Modding community in Discord, especially [syncathetic](https://github.com/aprilwade), the original creator of randomprime.
-Additionally, in many places where I wasn't sure how to do something (for example, skip item collection cutscenes) this tool's behavior emulates the randomizer created by [Claris Robyn](https://www.twitch.tv/clarisrobyn).